citusdata/citus_docs/develop/reference_ddl.rst

   -- Put products and line_items into store's co-location group SELECT mark_tables_colocated('stores', ARRAY['products', 'line_items']);

-This function requires the tables to be distributed with the same method, column type, number of shards, and replication method.
+This function requires the tables to be distributed with the same method, column type, and number of shards.
 It doesn't re-shard or physically move data, it merely updates Citus metadata.

 Dropping Tables
 ---------------